anhr/DropdownMenu-old/README.md

 Creates new menu.

-*
- * @param {String[]|Object[]} arrayMenu array of menu and submenu items.
-If string then menu item name.
-If object then options of the new menu item:
- * name - menu item name.
-Optional.
- * items - array of submenu items.
-Same as menu item.
-Optional.
- * onclick - function(event) called when user has clicked a menu item. event - event details.
-Optional.
- * drop - direction of drop of the submenu.
-Following directions is available: If string then "up" - drop submenu to up. "left" - shift submenu to left.
-If object then following members is available: "up: true" and "left: true".
- * @param {Object} [options] followed options is available.
-Optional.
- * @param {HTMLElement} [options.elParent] Parent element of new menu.
-Optional.
-Default is "body" element.
- * @param {HTMLElement} [options.canvas] canvas element.
-Use if you want put a menu inside a canvas.
-See "button inside canvas" example below for details.
-Optional.
- * @param {String} [options.decorations] Optional.
-You can decorate your menu by a built-in style or use your custom style.
-Currently two built-in styles is available:
- * 'Gradient' - use gradient.css file for decoration.
- * 'Transparent' - use transparent.css file for decoration.
- * Custom decoration:
- * 'Custom' please edit the custom.css file from my example if you want a custom decoration of your menu.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |
 | arrayMenu | <code>String[] or Object[]</code> |  | array of menu and submenu items.
 If string then menu item name.
 If object then options of the new menu item:|